 The two gateways are the FIPA-compliant part of the system.
 Each of those has all of the mandatory, normative components of the FIPA architecture.
-A representation of the FIPAcompliant gateway architecture is depicted in figures 4 and 5 of sub-section 4.3, where we demonstrate the adoption of the FIPA-compliant gateways by the SARA multi-agent system.
-Each gateway contains three agents; the Agent Management System (AMS), the Directory Facilitator (DF) and the gateway agent.
+The use of these FIPA-compliant gateways is depicted in figure 5 of section 4.2, where we demonstrate the adoption of the FIPA-compliant gateways by the SARA multi-agent system.
+Each gateway contains three agents: the Agent Management System (AMS), the Directory Facilitator (DF) and the gateway agent.
 The AMS and DF are the FIPA agents, as defined by FIPA specifications.
 The gateway agent is the only agent of the system registered by both AMS and DF, which acts as a wrapper between MAS2 and any external MAS.
 All the available services of the system are represented by this agent.
 It is like having an ordinary FIPA compliant system with only one registered agent capable of providing services.
-The Directory Facilitator (DF) and Agent Communication Channel (ACC), which manage the gateway agent and communication channel, support the required infrastructure for enabling service interoperability and are part of the FIPA specifications.
-The communication between an EX MAS and MAS2 is accomplished though the Agent Communication Channel (ACC) and the protocols that are supported (concerning the connection layer) are reflected thought the platform address.
-The gateway agent communicates with gents from EX MAS using the FIPA Agent Communication Language (ACL).
-Its responsibility is to translate the incoming messages to a form understood by its internal agents i.e. the agents that are hidden by the EX MAS.
-Likewise, the internal agents' requests have to be also converted by the gateway agent into ACL messages, in order to be understood by an EX MAS.
-The gateway agent has a list of the agents of the system along with the registered services (with DF) that each of them can provide.
-Therefore, based on the service requested by an EX MAS, the gateway agent knows to which system agent the message should be forwarded, after it has been translated into the form understood by the appropriate agent that receives the request.
+The Directory Facilitator (DF) and Agent Communication Channel (ACC), support the required infrastructure for enabling service interoperability, and are part of the